jasonmailley/my_sublime/README.md

 Know problems
 -------------

-- Markdown Preview in a browser doesn't works in Crunchbang.
+- Markdown Preview in a browser doesn't work in Crunchbang.
-    Add this line in your .bashrc export BROWSER='/usr/bin/iceweasel' This is a temporary and not full solution.
+    Add this line in your .bashrc export `BROWSER='/usr/bin/iceweasel'` This is a temporary and not full solution.